Yoga Therapy Diploma

 If so, join us and get a taste of our Yoga Therapy Diploma and our low cost Yoga Therapy Clinic held every Thursday afternoon at The Life Centre, Islington.
 The afternoon will give you a glimpse of what could await you on your journey to becoming a fully qualified yoga therapist with Yogacampus.

 Open Day Programme led by the Yoga Therapy Diploma board members.

-- Experiential application of yoga therapy assessment
+• Experiential application of a yoga therapy assessment.

-- Brief status update on yoga therapy in the NHS
+• Brief status update on yoga therapy in the NHS.

 The Yogacampus Yoga Therapy Diploma is one of very few UK accredited yoga therapy training courses.
 We have been training yoga therapists since 2006 but launched the current course in 2011 when National Occupational Standards for Yoga Therapy were established in the UK.
 Like our highly acclaimed Yoga Teacher Training Diploma, we have a core faculty of widely respected teachers and yoga therapists, supplemented by experts in relevant fields to bring their differing perspectives to the course.
 The training provides a balanced mix of theory and practical work, with an emphasis on viewing a person as a holistic whole so that students gain an understanding of how to tailor a practice to an individual rather than relying on prescriptive practices for particular conditions.
 The development of practical skills is based on the student’s own explorations and experience of working with clients with medical conditions, supported by supervision from tutors and mentors.